-May is certainly busy in Japan, with a whole flurry of festivals just in the first week!
+May is certainly busy in Japan, with a whole flurry of festivals just in the first few days (thanks to Golden Week).

 For events in Tokyo and the surrounding area, please visit our listings on Tokyo Cheapo.